UniversalRobots/Universal_Robots_ExternalControl_URCap/README.md

 Package for external control of a UR robot.
 It supports UR3, UR5 and UR10 of CB3 as well as the e-series.

 ## prerequisites
+As this URCap is using swing to implement the user interface, the URCap library in version 1.3.0 or higher is required.
+Therefore the minimal PolyScope versions are 3.6 and 5.0.

 To enable external control of a UR robot from a remote PC, this URcap must be installed on the UR robot and the ur\_rtde\_driver has to be installed on the remote PC.

 ## usage